PayPal says makes $1 billion in small-business loans in first two years

 The default rate for small businesses with credit under a $1 million stood at 1 percent in 2014 but is seen rising to 1.6 percent in 2015 as new lenders, with varying ability to assess risk, increase lending, according to small business credit ratings provider PayNet.

-In June, Amazon.com Inc (AMZN.O) said it was extending its small-business lending programme to seven new countries where credit is a key factor in competing for new vendors and grabbing market share.
+In June, Amazon.com Inc (AMZN.O) said it was extending its small-business lending program to seven new countries where credit is a key factor in competing for new vendors and grabbing market share.

 PayPal currently offers credit to businesses in the United States, UK and Australia.